So you are looking to get a Shiba Inu dog at this time?

 So if you do want to have a Shiba Inu and a cat, you have to treat this cautiously.

-These dogs are known for the fact that they take on the world, and they strive to be the best at they can do.
+These dogs are known that they take on the world, and they strive to be the best they can do.

 Shiba Inu does tend to have a bossy attitude.
 And that will most likely keep other animals away from them.

-That’s the reason why Shiba Inu dogs aren’t that popular if you already have another pet.
+That’s why Shiba Inu dogs aren’t that popular if you already have another pet.

 Here are some facts about Shiba Inu that will help you decide if it is the right dog for you:

 Shiba Inu is known for being a basal breed from Japan.

 It predates the emergence of modern breeds.
 It appeared before the 19th century.